Jumio/mobile-react/README.md

 # Plugin for React Native
 Official Jumio Mobile SDK plugin for React Native

-This plugin is compatible with version 4.11.0 of the Jumio SDK.
+This plugin is compatible with version 4.12.0 of the Jumio iOS SDK and 4.12.1 of the Jumio Android SDK.
 If you have questions, please reach out to your Account Manager or contact [Jumio Support](#support).

 # Table of Contents